Dublin Castle: State Apartments

 This is the grandest room of the state apartments, and contains one of the most important decorative interiors in Ireland.
 Formerly the ballroom of the Lord Lieutenant's administration, today the room is used for presidential inaugurations.
-If a President of Ireland dies in office, such as Erskine H. Childers in 1974, it is here that he or she lies in state.
-It is one of the oldest rooms in the castle, dating from the 1740s, though its decoration largely dates from c.
+If a president of Ireland dies in office, such as Erskine H. Childers in 1974, it is here that he or she lies in state.
+It is one of the oldest rooms in the castle, dating from the 1740s.

+Its decoration largely dates from c.
 1790, including the most significant painted ceiling in Ireland, executed by Vincenzo Valdre (c.
 1742–1814).
 Composed of three panels, the ceiling depicts the coronation of King George III, Saint Patrick introducing Christianity to Ireland, and King Henry II receiving the submission of the Irish chieftains.
-The state dinner hosted by the President of Ireland to welcome Queen Elizabeth II to the Republic of Ireland was held here on the evening of 18 May 2011.
+The state dinner hosted by the President of Ireland to welcome Queen Elizabeth II to Ireland was held here on the evening of 18 May 2011.

 Following the disestablishment of the Church of Ireland in 1871, the Order of St. Patrick, Ireland's order of chivalry, moved its ceremonial home from St. Patrick's Cathedral to St. Patrick's Hall.
-The banners and hatchment plates of the knights who were living at the time when most of Ireland gained a form of independence as the Irish Free State, in December 1922, remain in place.
+The banners and hatchment plates of the knights who were living at the time when most of Ireland gained independence as the Irish Free State, in December 1922, remain in place.